ualib/agda-algebras/algebras.rst

    The term :math:`σ`-**algebra** has a special meaning, different from ours, in other areas of mathematics such as real analysis, probability, and measure theory.

 ..
 [4]
-   A list of many others may be found at http://www.math.chapman.edu/~jipsen/structures/doku.php/index.html.

-..
-[5]
    In retrospect, a more appropriate name for :math:`\mathbf{0} σ` might be :math:`Δ_σ`, or even :math:`=_σ`, but this may lead to conflicts with more standard notational conventions.